zulkifly-anawi/certification-study-system/README_VERIFICATION_REPORT.md

 ## Executive Summary

-This report documents a comprehensive audit of the README.md file against the actual codebase, database schema, and implementation. **5 critical inaccuracies** were identified that require immediate correction to prevent misleading users.
+This report documents a comprehensive audit of the README.md file against the actual codebase, database schema, and implementation. **4 feature claims** were identified that are not yet implemented and should be corrected.
+The 450+ question count claim is verified as accurate based on the production admin panel state.

 ---